A $50,000 loan can be used for big expenses like home projects, medical bills or consolidating debt.

 How hard is it to get a $50,000 personal loan?

-It’s harder to get a $50,000 loan than smaller loans, but it’s not impossible.
-With a good credit score and adequate income, you are more likely to receive approval.
+It’s harder to qualify for a $50,000 loan than smaller loans, but it’s not impossible.
+With a good credit score and adequate income, you are more likely to get approved and receive favorable terms.

 What credit score do you need for a $50K personal loan?

-Most lenders require a minimum credit score of at least 580, but requirements more commonly call for a score of 670 or more to get a $50,000 personal loan.
+Most lenders require a minimum credit score of at least 580, but requirements more commonly call for a score of 670 or higher for a $50,000 personal loan.

 What is the highest amount you can borrow for a personal loan?